sophiekopaliani/MyMoviesApp/README.md

 Everything needed to run the app is included in uploaded files(I think), exept the key and pod files.

 KEY - App uses https://www.themoviedb.org/ Database, you cet get your key by registering.
-After Create a plist file named Keys, and add a property with name TMDBKey - value key
+After Create a plist file named "Keys", and add a property with name "TMDBKey" - value key.
+Key.Plist file should be added directly in MyMoviesApp Project.

-Pods - One 3rd party library, named MapleBacon is used to fetch images with url and to cash them. you can find more information here https://github.com/JanGorman/MapleBacon.git.
+Pods - One 3rd party library, named "MapleBacon" is used to fetch images with url and to cash them. you can find more information here https://github.com/JanGorman/MapleBacon.git.
 You shoud install cocoa pod files cause they are not included.